cyberark/conjur/apidocs/src/check_permission.md

   + <!-- include(partials/account_param.md) -->
   + kind: variable (string) - kind of resource to test
   + identifier: db-password (string) - the identifier of the resource to test
-  + role: mycorp:host:application (string) - the fully qualified identifier of the role to test
+  + role: myorg:host:application (string) - the fully qualified identifier of the role to test
   + privilege: execute (string) - the privilege to test on the resource